Eligibility to tender

 What if I have a "transitional letter" of compliance for an enterprise agreement made before 2 December 2016?

-If the ABCC issued you with a letter of compliance for an enterprise agreement made before 2 December 2016 that states you are eligible to tender until 29 November 2018, this letter is no longer valid as evidence that you are eligible to be awarded a contract for Commonwealth funded building work.
+If the ABCC issued you with a letter of compliance for an enterprise agreement made before 2 December 2016 that states you are eligible to tender until 29 November 2018, this letter is no longer valid as evidence that you are eligible to express interest in, tender for or be awarded a contract for Commonwealth funded building work.
+You will instead need to complete the appropriate Self-Declaration and where relevant apply for an ABCC Letter of Compliance as outlined above.

 Am I eligible to tender with a non-compliant agreement?
 What evidence can I use?